trimzej/WIP-18/Dokumentation/SQL-Abfragen.md

 ---

 ### Stufe 6: (SELECT, COUNT, AVG, AS, FROM, GROUP BY):
-SELECT AVG(numberOfTracks) AS averageNumberOfTracks FROM (SELECT COUNT(*) AS numberOfTracks FROM Track GROUP BY AlbumId);
+SELECT AVG(NumberOfTracks) AS AverageNumberOfTracks FROM (SELECT COUNT(*) AS NumberOfTracks FROM Track GROUP BY AlbumId);
 * Gib mir die durchschnittliche Anzahl Tracks in einem Album.

 ---

 ### Stufe 7: (SELECT, COUNT, AS, FROM, GROUP BY, ORDER BY, DESC, LIMIT):
-SELECT ArtistId, COUNT(*) AS numberOfAlbums FROM Album GROUP BY ArtistId ORDER BY numberOfAlbums DESC LIMIT 10;
+SELECT ArtistId, COUNT(*) AS NumberOfAlbums FROM Album GROUP BY ArtistId ORDER BY NumberOfAlbums DESC LIMIT 10;
 * Zeige mir die ID und die Anzahl Alben der 10 Künstler mit den meisten Alben, in absteigender Reihenfolge.

 ---